absginc/sipsaker/README.md

 For more information on the Sipsak command-line tool and its functionality, [see the official Sipsak documentation.](https://github.com/nils-ohlmeier/sipsak)

-For more information on the uptime-kuma and its functionality, [see the official uptime-kuma documentation.](https://github.com/louislam/uptime-kuma))
+For more information on uptime-kuma and its functionality, [see the official uptime-kuma documentation.](https://github.com/louislam/uptime-kuma))